llad/empltz-standalone/README.md

 ====
 This is a standalone version of the node.js empltz project.

-It uses jQuery Mobile and replace the server with localstorage.
+It uses jQuery Mobile and replaces the server with localstorage.